Inventory Carrying Cost: Calculator, Formula & Reduction Tips

 Alternatively, you can download our free inventory management workbook if you just need a simple solution.

 Your warehouse management software plays a key role in lowering holding costs because it helps you better optimize your space for cost-effectiveness.
-Plus, you’ll gain insight into your space, how it’s organized, how your staff maneuvers in it, and how your inventory is stored in it.
+Plus, you’ll gain insight into how your warehouse is organized, how your staff maneuvers in it, and how your inventory is stored.
 Effective warehouse management also supports the order fulfillment process, making it more efficient and easier for your staff to get orders out.

 Pro tip: Find a warehouse management software that integrates with your inventory management platform.

-The first in, first out (FIFO) inventory approach is exactly that: The first item you put on your shelves is also the first item you distribute when you make a sale.
-This is especially impactful for businesses that sell perishable goods, like Manifesto Mocktails, because you reduce the risk of expiration.
-FIFO is a way to mitigate obsolescence holding costs.
+In the first in, first out (FIFO) inventory approach, the first item you place on your shelves is also the first one sold, while newly stocked items are placed in the back.
+This is especially impactful for businesses that sell perishable goods, because you reduce the risk of expiration (making FIFO a good way to mitigate obsolescence holding costs).

 Increasing retail sales is a surefire way to lower carrying costs because items spend less time on your shelves.
 Review your product sales each month to check if items are selling at the expected rate.
-If inventory turnover is higher or lower than expected, adjust accordingly.
+If inventory turnover is higher or lower than expected, adjust your restocking strategy accordingly.

 If you find your inventory is moving too slowly, promotions and bundling may help clear it out.

-Inventory shrinkage is when stock goes inexplicably missing.
-Shrink happens under a number of circumstances, including external and internal theft, human error, and inaccurate data.
+Inventory shrinkage is when stock goes inexplicably missing due to causes such as external theft, internal theft, human error, and inaccurate data.

 Why Inventory Carrying Cost Is Important

-If you want to start a retail business, inventory carrying cost is one important metric to consider.
-Inventory management is one of the most vital aspects of running a product-based business—inventory ties up a lot of capital and stockouts are costly.
+If you want to start a retail business, inventory carrying cost is a highly important metric to consider.
+Inventory management is one of the most vital aspects of running a product-based business; inventory ties up a lot of capital and stockouts are costly.
 Luckily, carrying costs are largely within the merchant’s control.
+Here’s why they matter:

 - High carrying costs impacts profit margins: Any time you can reduce your expenses as a business, you’re increasing your profit margin.
 The same principle applies when it comes to carrying costs.
 And, today’s small businesses have a bevy of analytics tools to help make informed and data-backed decisions when it comes to retail inventory management.